cs-pub-ro/blockchain-protocols-and-distributed-applications/chapters/introduction/lab/content/explorer/consensus.md

 - Open 3 different blocks in 3 different tabs.
 Observe that every time there is another consensus group.
 Why do you think the system is designed this way?
-- Open 3 different blocks in 3 different tabs on Ethereum [Explorer](https://etherscan.io/).
-Observe that every time there is another leader.